lethuill/mbta-offline-doc/docs/source/data.rst

 .. note::
    at CIT, ``/archive/frames`` and ``/ifocache/frames`` are both fine to use for offline processing, they are just not guaranteed for low-latency processing.
 However, ``/ifocache/frames/O4/hoft_C00`` will soon go away in favor of a new ``/ceph/frames/O4/hoft_C00`` once additional stability testing is done on the new underlying Ceph filesystems at CIT.
-The new /ceph will be taking over in a few weeks with an order of magnitude more performance (speed and capacity).
+The new /ceph will be taking over with an order of magnitude more performance (speed and capacity).